 HCZ Promise Academy Charter Schools has incorporated policies and procedures for annual multi-hazard school safety training for staff.
 HCZ Promise Academy requires all adults working in the school to participate in an annual General Response Protocol training by September 15th as mandated by Education Law §2801-a.
 This 3-hour training provides participants with an overview of the four phases of emergency management (prevention-mitigation, preparedness, response, and recovery), the roles and responsibilities of the Building Response Team and all adults in the building, and the appropriate response to a variety of threats that our school may face.
 These threats include fire, building collapse, active shooter, hostage situations, bomb threats, violence on campus, and natural disasters.
-Moreover, all adults working at HCZ Promise Academy Charter Schools and all attending students are required to participate in all emergency exercises, lockdown drills, and fire drills.
-Fire drills will be conducted 12 times during each school year in compliance with the New York State Education Department, eight of which are held prior to December 31.
+Moreover, all adults working at HCZ Promise Academy Charter Schools and all attending students are required to participate in all emergency exercises, lockdown drills, and fire/evacuation drills.
+Trauma-informed fire/evacuation drills will be conducted 12 times during each school year in compliance with the New York State Education Department, eight of which are held prior to December 31.
+Parents/quardians will be notified at least one week in advance of any trauma-informed drills via email, phone calls, and/or school communication platforms.
+This notification will ensure that they are aware of the drills and can prepare their children accordingly.
 Students also receive bus safety drills three times a year as mandated by Section 3623 of the State Education Law and Revised Title 8, Chapter II, Subchapter J, Section 156.3(f) of the Regulations of the Commissioner of Education.
-Fire drill schedules are maintained by the District (Central) office.
+Bus drivers and attendants are approved by the Director (or designee) of the NYC DOE & Office of Pupil Transportation.
+They complete a basic course taught by an approved instructor who is certified by the State of New York to teach courses in school bus safety practices (School Bus Driver Instructor, or "SBDI").1 Fire/evacuation drill schedules are maintained by the District (Central) office.